AlexChanson/DW/conception/facts.md

 ![Google Searches fact](../figures/DF3.svg)

  This fact represent the number searches on Google for a song.
+We chose to keep this fact separate as it is from a different source and it migh be considered without the Chart entries when making queries.

 ####Aggregation matrix: